pysaurav/nyfolio/content/posts/ai-discrimination-norwegian-hiring.md

 ## Looking forward

-As I think about these insights, my view is that the future of AI in Norwegian hiring will be shaped by three forces: regulatory pressure from the [EU AI Act](https://practiceguides.chambers.com/practice-guides/artificial-intelligence-2025/norway/trends-and-developments), growing awareness of algorithmic discrimination documented by the [Norwegian Equality and Anti Discrimination Ombud](https://ldo.no/content/uploads/2025/05/Algorithms-artificial-intelligence-and-discrimination-report.pdf), and (hopefully) proactive companies implementing fairness interventions before they're forced to.
+As I think about these insights, my view is that the future of AI in Norwegian hiring will be shaped by three forces:

-The truth is, bias amplification in AI isn't a theoretical problem.
-I see it in the data every week.
-But I also see solutions that work.
-Companies that audit their training data, implement basic interventions like reweighting, and monitor outcomes across demographic groups are seeing real improvements.
-The question isn't whether we have the tools to fix this (we do).
-The question is whether we'll use them before the damage becomes harder to reverse.
+Firstly, regulatory pressure from the [EU AI Act ](https://artificialintelligenceact.eu/high-level-summary/) , which classifies recruitment and employment-related AI systems as *high-risk* and therefore subject to strict transparency, data quality, and fairness requirements.

+Secondly, a growing national awareness of algorithmic discrimination, highlighted in multiple investigations by the [Norwegian Equality and Anti-Discrimination Ombud](https://ldo.no/content/uploads/2025/05/Algorithms-artificial-intelligence-and-discrimination-report.pdf).

+Finally, the businesses that choose to implement fairness strategies proactively rather than waiting until compliance becomes mandatory.

+What is clear is that bias amplification in AI is not just an abstract risk, it appears in real datasets, in real companies, right now.
+The encouraging part is that practical solutions exist.

 Honestly, as someone who builds AI systems, I believe we have a responsibility to ensure our models don't amplify the very inequalities we claim to want to eliminate.
 It starts with acknowledging the problem, understanding the mechanisms, and taking concrete steps toward fairness.